rehierl/node-tree-outliner/2-1-extensions/0-0-extensions.md

 Because of that, and if more than one section would have to be closed, it could be difficult to detect (by humans and/or implementations) why sections had to be closed.
-That is, because such a node would then be located "deep inside" of a subsection and will therefore not necessarily be easily accessible to its ancestor sections (Note that this can be understood too represent a reason as to why not to associate end-marker nodes with the sections they close).
+That is because such a node would then be located "deep inside" of a subsection and will therefore not necessarily be easily accessible to its ancestor sections (Note that this can be understood too represent a reason as to why not to associate end-marker nodes with the sections they close).